revolist/revogrid-docs/guide/filters.md

 For the full event table, see [API: Events](/guide/api/events) and [API: RevoGrid](/guide/api/revoGrid).
 For the filtering event flow, see [Event Patterns and Lifecycles](/guide/events-guide#filtering).

+When the backend must own the filtered dataset, intercept `beforefilterapply`, prevent local trimming, and reload `source` from your server.
+See [Server-side data, pagination, sorting, and filtering](/guide/server-side-data#remote-filtering).

 ## Read filtered rows

 After a filter is applied, use `getVisibleSource()` when the application needs the current visible dataset.